-Be able to assess the person's/ parent's/ carer's capacity to understand the nature of the purpose of the medication in order to give or refuse consent.
+Be able to assess the person's capacity to understand the nature of the purpose of the medication in order to give or refuse consent.

 4.3.
 Continuing education and training

 All practitioners operating under this PGD are responsible for: